juliana daugherty light, 2018

 late bloomer destraction from destruction, 2016

-Maurice crafted abstract, geometric patterns for the artwork, by hand sewing silk thread onto black velvet.
-The concept was inspired by the music, which has a high degree of technical precision but also feels rich and organic in feel.
+Maurice crafted abstract, geometric patterns for the artwork for Late Bloomer by hand sewing silk thread onto black velvet.
+The concept was inspired by the music, which has a high degree of technical precision but also feels lush and organic.
 Tommy Crane is a New York based drummer and composer.
 Distraction from Destruction was created with collaborators David Moore (Bing and Ruth), Greg Chudzik, Simon Jermyn, and Colin Killalea (Albert Hammond Jr.).

 andrew keoghan every orchid offering, 2016

 A photo series inspired by the concept of the big city façade.
-Photographing transparent mannequin parts and gritty black and white images of the city to represent the temptations and thrills of the big city, the artifice that it can represent and our quest to find a deeper connection with people through this experience.
+Photographing transparent mannequin parts and taking gritty black and white images of the city to represent temptations and thrills, the artifice and our quest to find a deeper connection with people through our experiences.
 Andrew Keoghan is a New Zealand musician and songwriter who lives in Los Angeles.

 sarah neufeld hero brother, 2014